 Because of the specific dramaturgy the festival is unique event in the Czech Republic.
 Its goal is introducing of percussion instruments as a distinctive elements of contemporary music.
 This oldest and largest instrument group pervades through various musical genres.
 Therefore, even at the festival are represented instruments like timpani, drums, marimba, djembé, bells, steel drums, vibraphone, templeblocks, gongs, timbales, bongos, cymbals, xylophone, darabukkas...
 All this and much more can sound the young artist generation in his festival concerts.

-The festival was established in 2010, since this year many workshops and concerts by leading international soloists and pedagogues enrich programme of the festival.
-In 2016 will be held the fourth years of the festival and presents us valuable guests from USA.
+Since it was established, many workshops and concerts by leading international soloists and pedagogues enrich the programme of the festival.
+In 2020 will be held the sixth year of the festival presenting guests from France and Poland.